Nonparametric estimation of the preferential attachment function from one network snapshot: Simulation Study

 Figure~\ref{fig:illustrative} showcases our method through a simple simulated example that uses the linear PA function $A_k = \max{(k,1)}$ as the true PA function.
 The underlying network was generated by the SG model with $p(t) = 0.5$ and $T = 50000$.
 We applied PAFit-oneshot with $M = 200$ and $S = 5$.

-Figure~\ref{fig:illustrative}a shows that PAFit-oneshot accurately recovers the true PA function.
+Figure~\ref{fig:illustrative}{(a)} shows that PAFit-oneshot accurately recovers the true PA function.
 By contrast, the baseline estimate given by Eq.~(\ref{eq:baseline}) performs well when $k$ is small, but is plagued by the waterfall artefact when $k$ is large.
 To our knowledge, no principled way to automatically determine where the waterfall artefact starts to kick in has yet been devised.
-Due to this artefact, estimating $\alpha$ using the least square method from the entire range of the estimation result $\hat{A}_k$ leads to a severely underestimated value: $\hat{\alpha}_{\text{baseline}} = 0.52~(\pm 0.19)$.
+Due to this artefact, estimating $\alpha$ using the least squares method from the entire range of the estimation result $\hat{A}_k$ leads to a severely underestimated value: $\hat{\alpha}_{\text{baseline}} = 0.52~(\pm 0.19)${, while the true value is $\alpha=1$.}

 This artefact occurs since the baseline method does not take into account the \emph{a pirori} existence of the degree $k$ nodes in the snapshot.
-The cause of the waterfall artefact is that the baseline method over-estimates $p_k$ for large $k$.
-Using a simulation step to estimate $p_k$ leads to better estimation of $p_k$, as can be seen in Fig.~\ref{fig:illustrative}b.
-Using a weighted least square method, we obtain $\hat{\alpha}_{\text{PAFit-oneshot}} = 0.93~(\pm 0.08)$.
+The cause of the waterfall artefact is that the baseline method {assumes $p_k=1$ which} over-estimates $p_k$ for large $k$.
+Using a simulation step to estimate $p_k$ leads to better estimation of $p_k$, as can be seen in Fig.~\ref{fig:illustrative}{(b)}.
+Using a weighted least squares method, we obtain $\hat{\alpha}_{\text{PAFit-oneshot}} = 0.93~(\pm 0.08)${, which is a good estimate of $\alpha=1$.}